status-im/nimbus-eth1/fluffy/docs/the_fluffy_book/docs/connect-to-portal.md

     Default the Fluffy node will connect to the [bootstrap nodes](https://github.com/ethereum/portal-network-specs/blob/master/testnet.md#bootnodes) of the public testnet.

-    When testing locally the `--network:none` option can be provided to avoid connecting to any of the testnet bootstrap nodes.
+    When testing locally the `--portal-network:none` option can be provided to avoid connecting to any of the testnet bootstrap nodes.

 The `--rpc` option will also enable the different JSON-RPC interfaces through